COVID-19: Frequently asked questions

 What precautions should I take for my family if we travel?

 Anyone planning a trip should always follow local and national guidance on whether it is advisable to travel.
 Those traveling should check the advisory for their destination for any restrictions on entry, quarantine requirements on entry, or other relevant travel advice.
 If flying, it is also recommended to consult the guidelines for the airline you are traveling with.
 Follow the same personal protection measures during travel as you would at home.

 In addition to taking standard travel precautions, and in order to avoid being quarantined or denied re-entry into your home country, you are also advised to check the latest COVID-19 update on the International Air Transport Association website, which includes a list of countries and restriction measures.

 Can pregnant women pass COVID-19 to unborn children?

-At this time, there is not enough evidence to determine whether the COVID-19 virus is transmitted from a mother to her baby during pregnancy, or the potential impact this may have on the baby.
-This is currently being investigated.
+At this time, we still do not know if the virus can be transmitted from a mother to her baby during pregnancy.
+To date, the COVID-19 virus has not been found in vaginal fluid, in cord blood, breastmilk, amniotic fluid or the placenta.
+Research is still ongoing.
 Pregnant women should continue to follow appropriate precautions to protect themselves from exposure to the virus, and seek medical care early, if experiencing symptoms, such as fever, cough or difficulty breathing.

 Is it safe for a mother to breastfeed if she is infected with COVID-19?